 If we formally institute evidence-based evaluation methods in the health system, we can be more effective in addressing the deepest health disparities and challenges, from substance use disorder and diseases of despair to maternal mortality and chronic conditions of our aging population.

 All three of these actions—provider education, public health interoperability, and evaluation—also reinforce each other.
 If providers are better equipped with information, they can spend more time delivering high-value care and less time on administrative and reporting functions.
 If health systems are interoperable, they can coordinate care and obtain data needed to inform evaluations.
 And with strong evaluation methods, we can pinpoint where interventions are needed most.

 This crisis presents an opportunity to formalize these systems.
 If we act, we can finish building a system that will improve public health and health care—particularly for those most at-risk and disenfranchised—for generations to come.

-Tara leads a portfolio of work in children’s and women’s health, oral health, and nutrition.
+Tara Fowler leads Altarum's population health work, including in the areas of community health, applied research and analytics, and delivery systems transformation.
 She has led a variety of multifaceted quantitative and qualitative research projects that deliver insights to leaders of government health agencies, from the Defense Health Agency to the Health Resources and Services Administration.
 Her recent work includes an evaluation of a HRSA-funded program implemented in 16 states to improve oral health of low-income pregnant women and infants.
 Tara holds a PhD in public health from the University of South Florida.